wchen329/ece554-mp/README.md

-# ECE554 Mini-Project 1
+# ECE554 Mini Projects

-Serial Port echoing program for FPGA.
+FPGA Miniprojects for ECE 554.
+They currently consist of
+- SPART